 The Help to Buy ISA can be used on any property.

 A Lifetime ISA (LISA) works in a similar way the Help to Buy ISA.

-Both allow tax-free savings and both warrant a 25% bonus from the government.
-But with a Lifteime ISA, the bonus is paid in with the same frequency you contribute.
+It allows tax-free savings and gets you a 25% bonus from the government.
+The government pays in the bonus at the same frequency that you contribute.
 So, if you pay in monthly, so does the government.